General Education Program Badges

-Assignment 5: Complete a reflection paper (3-5 pages) or video (3-5 min) about how you were influenced by the program or you will role model active bystander behaviors to end gender-based violence.
+Assignment 5: Complete a reflection paper (3-5 pages) or video (3-5 min) about how you were influenced by the program or how you will role model active bystander behaviors to end gender-based violence.

 This reflection paper should be uploaded to your e-portfolio at: https://catcourses.ucmerced.edu/dashboard/eportfolios .
 If permission is granted, the final project will be shared via social media or the CARE website.

 To be successful in completing the badges, you should expect to put in roughly 1.5-3 hours a week on average.
 Follow the link for a tentative schedule.
 CARE staff reserve the right to make changes to the schedule at any time during the semester as appropriate.
 Participants will be informed of all changes in advance.
 All participants must attend the entire sessions.
 If tardy or leaving early, must notify CARE staff to decide if it is acceptable.
 Constantly leaving early or arriving tardy will result in a dismissal from the training and not receiving badge.

 Formal attendance will be taken at each in-person session.
 Activities and assignments will be conducted outside of in-person sessions.
 Participants need to complete a tracking sheet after each presentation and you will be evaluated by CARE staff when co-facilitating.
 CARE staff will use the Read, Write, Think (2006), Reflective Writing Rubric to evaluate all assignments.
 Retrieve rubric from http://www.readwritethink.org/files/resources/lesson_images/lesson963/Rubric.pdf .